Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low: Methodological Framework

-where $\B\beta$ and~$\M{z}$ are the optimization variables; ${\mathcal M} < \infty$ is a BigM parameter~\cite{bertsimas2005optimization_new,bertsimas2015best}, which is sufficiently large, so that a solution to Problem~\eqref{mio-form-1} is also a solution to Problem~\eqref{best-subset-penalized}.
-The binary variable $z_{i}$ controls whether $\beta_{i}$ is zero or not: $z_{i}=1 \imply \beta_{i} \in [- {\mathcal M}, {\mathcal M}]$ is \emph{free} to vary and $z_{i}=0$ implies $\beta_{i}=0$.
-The constraint $\sum_{i} z_{i} = k$ allows at most $k$ regression coefficients to be nonzero.
-The nonconvexity in Problem~\eqref{mio-form-1} stems from the binary variable $\M{z}$.
-Problem~\eqref{mio-form-1}, as written, is a general nonlinear MIO problem -- we show that for both choices of $\ell_{q}$, the problem can be expressed as a MISOCO -- a class of nonlinear MIO problems that has received a great deal of attention in the mathematical optimization literature, see for example the recent work of~\cite{vielma2016extended}.
-Problem~\eqref{mio-form-1} can be expressed as:
+Here, $\B\beta$ and~$\M{z}$ are the optimization variables and ${\mathcal M} < \infty$ is a BigM parameter~\citep{bertsimas2005optimization_new,bertsimas2015best}, which is sufficiently large, so that a solution to Problem~\eqref{mio-form-1} is also a solution to Problem~\eqref{best-subset-penalized}.
+The binary variable $z_{j}$ controls whether $\beta_{j}$ is zero or not: $z_{j}=1$ implies that $\beta_{j}$ is \emph{free} to vary in $[- {\mathcal M}, {\mathcal M}]$, and $z_{j}=0$ implies $\beta_{j}=0$.
+The constraint $\sum_{j} z_{j} = k$ allows at most~$k$ regression coefficients to be nonzero.
+The nonconvexity in~\eqref{mio-form-1} stems from the binary variables in~$\M{z}$.
+Problem~\eqref{mio-form-1} can be reformulated as a MISOCO, i.e., a second order conic optimization problem~\cite{BV2004} where a subset of the variables is binary.
+Thanks to the impressive advances in MIO, these problems can be solved in practice using state-of-the-art MIO solvers~\citep[see, for example, the recent work of][]{vielma2016extended}.
+To this end, we note that~\eqref{mio-form-1} can be written as follows: